 We had a washer with a filter hidden under the softener dispenser in the agitator.
 It started to make our clothes smell terrible.
 When I searched for the source I found the filter caked full.
-I cleaned it out and kept it clean and we didn't have the problem again.
-Maybe yours has the same feature, you got to the filter by pulling hard on the dispenser.

 Be sure to leave the lid open on your washer so that it dries out inside.
 Don't close the lid right after doing laundry--all that moisture won't evaporate and mold can grow.